Here’s How You Can Help

 • If you attend the event, take pictures and videos of the caught sharks and send us whatever you are willing to share.

-• Contact us if you need help in strategizing or outreach.
+• Contact us if you need help with strategizing or outreach.

 EXAMPLE LETTERS: